AustinMaddison/austinmaddison.github.io/content/about/_index.md

 ## FAQ
 ### What is your favourite show?
 **Severance**.
-The score, story, cinematography and acting is oustanding.
+The score, story, cinematography and performances is oustanding.
 You have to see it to believe it.
 Just thinking about it gives me goosebumps.

 {{% figdiv src="3.jpg" class="mb-5" %}}
 <div class="grid grid-cols-2 sm:grid-cols-2 md:grid-cols-2 lg:grid-cols-2 mb-5">